The OTYCD motto: We won’t make you mad without giving you the tools to fight back.

 If you’re viewing the site on a tablet or a phone, instead email:

-…give us the email address where you want to receive daily posts, and we’ll handle it.
+…Send a message saying ‘Hi!
+I want to subscribe!’, give us the email address where you want to receive daily posts, and we’ll send you an invitation email.

 OTYCD exists to help you focus.
 It attempts to select the most effective thing you can do that day to push back against Trump.
 If you think today’s action item is not the most effective thing you can do, that’s fine.
 Go to ‘Want to Do More?’ for links and resources where you can find other suggestions for things you can do.